William Thurston: Awards and honors

 In 1976, Thurston and James Harris Simons shared the Oswald Veblen Prize in Geometry.

 Thurston received the Fields Medal in 1982 for "revolutioniz[ing] [the] study of topology in 2 and 3 dimensions, showing interplay between analysis, topology, and geometry" and "contribut[ing] [the] idea that a very large class of closed 3-manifolds carry a hyperbolic structure."

 In 2005, Thurston won the first American Mathematical Society Book Prize, for Three-dimensional Geometry and Topology.

 The prize "recognizes an outstanding research book that makes a seminal contribution to the research literature".
 He was awarded the 2012 Leroy P. Steele Prize by the American Mathematical Society for seminal contribution to research.
 The citation described his work as having "revolutionized 3-manifold theory".

 Personal life

 Thurston and his first wife, Rachel Findley, had three children: Dylan, Nathaniel, and Emily.
-Dylan was a MOSP participant (1988–90) and is a mathematician at Indiana University Bloomington.
+Dylan was a MOSP participant (1988–90) and is a mathematician at Boston College.
 Thurston had two children with his second wife, Julian Muriel Thurston: Hannah Jade and Liam.

-Thurston died on August 21, 2012 in Rochester, New York, of a sinus mucosal melanoma that was diagnosed in 2011.
+Thurston died on August 21, 2012, in Rochester, New York, of a sinus mucosal melanoma that was diagnosed in 2011.